Container Runtime Interfaces In K8s

 What is Container Runtimes Interface (CRI)

-Kubernetes aims to give users more options and to be able to use different container runtimes with different sets of functionality and features.
-And thus, the Container Runtime Interface (CRI) standard was created.
-It was derived from the Open Container Initiative (OCI) standard and the idea is as long as the container runtime adheres to the standards set, it will be then compatible with Kubernetes.
-Here’s a list of container runtimes that meets the CRI standard today:
+Kubernetes aims to give users more options by supporting different container runtimes with different functionality and features.
+Thus, the Container Runtime Interface (CRI) standard was created.
+It was derived from the Open Container Initiative (OCI) standard, and the idea is as long as the container runtime adheres to CRI standards, it will be compatible with Kubernetes.

 - Containerd - Backed by CNCF, it was the 5th project to graduate.
-It has more than 400+ contributors in its GitHub repository and is primarily written in Go Language.
+It has more than 400+ contributors in its GitHub repository, and it's primarily written in Go Language.
 It is the most mature container runtime available to Kubernetes.
 It touts low CPU and memory usage and is presented as a very stable runtime (if your container crashes, it does not corrupt or mess with your data)

 A note on Docker Engine